This information is intended for use by health professionals

 Atrial flutter and fibrillation when other drugs cannot be used.

 It is particularly important that the minimum effective dose be used.
 In all cases the patient's management must be judged on the individual response and well-being.
-The following dosage regiment is generally effective:
+The following dosage regimen is generally effective:

 Treatment should be started with 200mg, three times a day and may be continued for 1 week.